 For the first time, researchers have found microplastics in the brain.

 The latest study, published on Sept.
-16 in JAMA, identifies microplastics in the olfactory bulb—the region of the brain located above the nose and responsible for our sense of smell.
-This discovery raises new concerns that these tiny particles might be slipping past the brain’s protective barriers and enter deeper brain regions, potentially harming brain health and neurological function.
+16 in the Journal of the American Medical Association (JAMA), identifies microplastics in the olfactory bulb, the region of the brain located above the nose and responsible for our sense of smell.
+This discovery raises new concerns that these tiny particles might be slipping past the brain’s protective barriers and entering deeper brain regions, potentially harming brain health and neurological function.

 “Our analysis of olfactory bulbs from deceased patients in São Paulo confirmed the presence of microplastics,” physician and principal investigator Thais Mauad told The Epoch Times.
 This suggests a potential route for these particles to enter the brain.